 Pursuant to Section 58 and 59 of the Disaster Management Act 2003 the Local Disaster Management Plan must be consistent with the Queensland Disaster Management Standards and Disaster Management Guidelines.
 Redland City Council must review the effectiveness of the plan at least once a year.
 In addition, RCC may review, or renew, the plan when considered appropriate to do so.

 Distribution and Availability

-The controlled copy of this plan is held by the Disaster Planning and Operations Unit, Redland City Council.
+The controlled copy of this plan is held by the Disaster Management Unit, Redland City Council.
 A link to the Disaster Management website will be provided to the Redland City LDMG.

 Pursuant to Section 60 of the Act, the plan is available to the public to view on this website or, if you do not have access to Council’s website you can view at Council’s Customer Service Centres or Libraries.

-Alternatively, copies can be obtained from Council’s Customer Service Centres/ on payment of the appropriate fee (in accordance with Council’s current fees and charges).
+Alternatively, copies can be obtained from Council’s Customer Service Centres/ on payment of the appropriate fee (in accordance with Council’s current Register of Fees).

 Authority to Plan

 The Redland City Local Disaster Management Plan (the plan) has been prepared and issued under the authority of the Local Disaster Management Group in accordance with the requirements of the Disaster Management Act 2003 (the Act), to provide for effective disaster management in the local government area.
 Redland City Council (RCC) is committed to ensuring that this plan and its associated documents and procedures comply with the provisions of Section 57(2) of the Act.

 In accordance with Section 58 of the Act, the Redland City Local Disaster Management Plan is consistent with the disaster management standards and disaster management guideline and complies with:

 - Queensland, Prevention, Preparedness, Response and Recovery Disaster Management Guidelines (January 2018)